A letter from President Solis

 President Solis welcomed back Laredo Sector Chief Patrol Agent Matthew J. Hudak to the Ft.
 McIntosh Campus.
 Along with Dean of Workforce Education Heriberto Hernandez and Homeland Security Studies Instructor Dr. Michael Bailey, the group discussed new ways in which to expand educational opportunities in our community and possibilities for future collaboration on a range of different projects.

 Laredo College and TAMIU meets to discuss new student possibilities

 Laredo College President Dr. Ricardo J. Solis and LC executives met with TAMIU President Dr. Pablo Arenas and Provost and Vice President for Academic Affair Dr. Thomas Mitchel to discuss and explore new partnership programs and strategies in the best interest of all students and our community.
 This will further our shared goal of maximizing Laredo's higher education significant role in the economic recovery of the community.

 Laredo College was honored to host the U.S. Border Patrol Change of Command Ceremony where the Chief of Patrol Agent Matthew J. Hudak reaffirmed his commitment to the protection of the borders.
 Chief Rodney S. Scott was present to administer the Oath of Office.

-Laredo College President is selected as a recipient of the 2020 Heroes in Healthcare Award
+Laredo College is selected as recipient of Gateway's 2020 Heroes in Healthcare Award

-Laredo College President Dr. Ricardo J. Solis was honored to welcome Ana Garcia from the Office of Senator John Cornyn this afternoon.
+Laredo College President Dr. Ricardo J. Solis was honored to welcome Ana Garcia from the Office of Senator John Cornyn to the Ft.
+McIntosh Campus.
 They discussed the exciting new initiatives and projects the college has undertaken and how to continue making higher education accessible to all Texans.